-January 3 Residence halls open at 4:00 p.m.
+9 11 Residence halls open at 4:00 p.m.
 First meal in cafeteria, 5:00 p.m.
-5 Orientation, Advising and Guidance, 8:00 a.m. to 5:00 p.m.
+Orientation, Advising and Guidance, 8:00 a.m. to 5:00 p.m.
 A fee of \$50.00 is charged for reporting late.
-Registration for those not pre-registered 6 Classes begin 12 Last date to register for a full load or to add classes.
+Registration for those not pre-registered 12 15 Classes begin Last date to register for a full load or to add classes.
 Last day to receive financial credit for courses dropped.
 All forms must be returned by the student in order for credit to be received.
 The student is responsible for having forms returned to the proper office by 5:00 p.m.

-19 Martin Luther King, Jr., Holiday

-Last day to audit a required Bible course (any course meeting daily Bible requirement except first year Bible courses or Pass/Fail courses).
+18 19 Martin Luther King, Jr., Holiday Last day to audit a required Bible course (any course meeting daily Bible requirement except first year Bible courses or Pass/Fail courses).
+February 1 - 4 13 26 29 - Mar 3 Annual Lecture Series.
+CAAP exam (required of sophomores) Last day to remove a grade of "I" received in previous semester of attendance.
+Mid-semester exams.
+Accounts must be paid per agreement.
+March 7 11 14 - 18 25 Mid-semester grade rosters due in Registrar's Office, 9:00 a.m.
+Last class day prior to Spring Break Spring Break Last day to drop a course being failed without receiving a grade of "WF".
+April 29 Last day of classes.
+Last day to drop a course.
+All paper work must be completed and returned to the Academic Dean's Office before 5:00 p.m.
+No exceptions.